taybenlor/runno/packages/wasi/WASIX-PLAN.md

 sees a consistent filesystem / env / stdio across the two, because both sets of handlers are backed by the same `WASIDrive` and `WASIXContext`.
 Memory is owned by the WASIX instance and passed to the internal WASI.

+### ABI

+Mirrors the preview1 approach: `lib/wasix/wasix-32v1.ts` holds the ABI as TypeScript — enum members, flag masks, struct layouts, errno values — parallel to how `lib/wasi/snapshot-preview1.ts` defines preview1 today.
+The `WASIX` class reads from and writes to guest memory using those definitions; no raw magic numbers appear in the syscall handlers.

+Keeping the ABI in a dedicated module means a future `wasix_64v1` can reuse the same type definitions with wider pointer offsets, rather than forking the whole class.

 ## Context & providers